 - 1. In Fluka, transport of neutrons with energies lower than a certain threshold is performed by a multigroup algorithm.
 For the neutron cross section library currently used by Fluka, this threshold is 0.020 GeV.
 The multigroup transport algorithm is described in Chap.
 10. - 2.
 If low-energy neutrons are not transported (because of the chosen DEFAULTS, or because so requested by the user, see Note 3) the energy of neutrons below threshold (default or set by PART-THR, p.
-206) is deposited on the spot.
+215) is deposited on the spot.
 This is true also for evaporation neutrons. - 3.
 If there is no interest in transporting low-energy neutrons, but this feature is is implicit in the DEFAULTS option chosen, it is suggested to use PART-THRes (p.
-206) with an energy cutoff WHAT(1) = 0.020.
+215) with an energy cutoff WHAT(1) = 0.020.
 However, even in this case the availability of the low-energy neutron cross sections for the materials defined in input is checked.
 To avoid the run being stopped with an error message, the user should issue a LOW-MAT command for each material for which cross sections are missing, pointing them to any available material. - 4.
 Gamma data are used only for capture gamma generation and not for transport (transport is done via the ElectroMagnetic Fluka module Emf using continuous cross sections).
-The actual precise energy of a photon generated by $(n,\gamma)$ or by inelastic reactions such as (n,n') is sampled randomly within the gamma energy group concerned, except for a few important reactions where a single monoenergetic photon is emitted, as the ${}^{1}\mathrm{H}(\mathrm{n},\gamma){}^{2}\mathrm{H}$ reaction where the actual photon energy of 2.226 MeV is used.
-It is possible to get (single or correlated) physical gammas also for the capture in ${}^{6}\mathrm{Li}$ , ${}^{10}\mathrm{B}$ , ${}^{12}\mathrm{C}$ , ${}^{40}\mathrm{Ar}$ , ${}^{x}\mathrm{Xe}$ and ${}^{113}\mathrm{Cd}$ , by setting WHAT(6) = 1.0-4.0 or 11.0-14.0 (see Note 5 for the additional requirement applying to $^6\text{Li}$ , $^{12}\text{C}$ , and Ar). - 5.
-Pointwise neutron transport, fully alternative to the groupwise one, is available only for H, H, He, He, Li, and ${}^{12}\text{C/C}{nat}$ by setting WHAT(6) = 1.0-4.0 or 11.0-14.0.
-In the case of ${}^{2}\text{H}$ , and ${}^{6}\text{Li}$ , in order to get the pointwise treatment it is mandatory to define the respective monoisotopic material through a MATERIAL card and name it DEUT....
-LITHIU-6 respectively (or with a character string containing LI-6 or 6-LI for Li).
-In the case of He, and He, in order to get the pointwise treatment it suffices to define the respective monoisotopic material through a MATERIAL card and associate it to the low energy materials HELIUM-3, HELIUM-4,

-For pointwise treatment for H, if activated, it is sufficient to name the material through a MATERIAL card ...HYDR....
-If the material has natural composition, the (small) amount of H will be neglected.
-Of course one can define two monoisotopic materials for H and H and mix them in the proper proportions with a COMPOUND card.
+The actual precise energy of a photon generated by (n,γ) or by inelastic reactions such as (n,n') is sampled randomly within the gamma energy group concerned, except for a few important reactions where a single monoenergetic photon is emitted, as the ${}^{1}\text{H}(n,\gamma){}^{2}\text{H}$ reaction where the actual photon energy of 2.226 MeV is used.
+It is possible to get (single or correlated) physical gammas also for the capture in ${}^{10}\text{B}$, ${}^{12}\text{C}$, ${}^{x}\text{Xe}$ and ${}^{113}\text{Cd}$, by setting WHAT(6) = 1.0-4.0 or 11.0-14.0 (see Note 5 for the additional requirement applying to ${}^{12}\text{C}$). - 5.
+Full, correlated, pointwise treatment is available for all isotopes when invoking the LOW-PWXS option.
+Otherwise, in the framework of groupwise cross sections, special pointwise neutron transport is available only for a few isotopes, 1 H, 2 H, 3 He, 4 He, and 12 C/C{nat} by setting WHAT(6) = 1.0-4.0 or 11.0-14.0.
+In the case of 2 H, in order to get the pointwise treatment it is mandatory to define the respective monoisotopic material through a MATERIAL card and name it DEUT... (it must start with DEUT). - In the case of 3He, and 4He, in order to get the pointwise treatment it suffices to define the respective monoisotopic material through a MATERIAL card and associate it to the low energy materials HELIUM-3, HELIUM-4, respectively. - For pointwise treatment for 1H, if activated, it is sufficient to name the material through a MATERIAL card ...HYDR....
+If the material has natural composition, the (small) amount of 2H will be neglected.
+Of course one can define two monoisotopic materials for 1H and 2H and mix them in the proper proportions with a COMPOUND card.

-Pointwise cross sections for C are activated, if requested, when the low energy neutron data set associated with the material has name CARBO-12, CARBON..., for both C and natural Carbon.
-In the latter case the C small abundance is neglected.
+Pointwise cross sections for 12C are activated, if requested, when the low energy neutron data set associated with the material has name CARBO-12, CARBON..., for both 12C and natural Carbon.
+In the latter case the 13C small abundance is neglected.